AkUp007/Agentic_Ai_Eval/README.md

 This project provides a systematic and scalable solution to score AI agent outputs against key quality dimensions, eliminating the need for slow and subjective manual grading.
 It features a user-friendly web interface for running evaluations and visualizing results.

 📋 Table of Contents
-About The Project
+📌 About The Project

 ✨ Key Features

+🛠 Tech Stack

 ⚖️ The Evaluation Framework

-Evaluation Dimensions

-Scoring Formula

 🚀 Getting Started

-Prerequisites

-Installation & Configuration

 ⚙️ Usage

-Running the Application

-Workflow

 🤖 Supported Judge Models